jaxwilko/wn-mix-plugin/readme.md

   - Plugin.php
 ```

-Then you could use the following:
+Then you could use the following in your winter.mix.js file:

 ```javascript
 let mix = require('laravel-mix');